Licensing Guides

 The general supervision of a master HVAC contractor.

-To apply for your certificate of apprenticeship you must have a Master HVAC contractor sign your application.
+To apply for your certificate of apprenticeship, you must have a Master HVAC contractor sign your application.
 You can begin the process by finding a program sponsor yourself as an apprentice/entry level worker or through a vocational school or community college.
 Sponsors of both full-length traditional programs and shorter programs for applicants who’ve already taken some HVAC classes can be found on the Kentucky Education & Workforce Development Cabinet’s Apprenticeship page.

 Certification tests are rigorous and thorough, so additional formal education at a college or trade school may be a more helpful first step in your training to be an HVAC technician.
 Employers often state a preference for HVAC technicians who have graduated from a relevant trade school or technical college because they have been educated in key skills needed for the job.

 TAKE LICENSING EXAM AND PAY EXAM FEE: After getting the documented work experience you need, you can register to take the Journeyman HVAC Mechanic examination.
-The Department of Housing, Buildings and Construction has contracted with Prov Inc. to develop and administer their licensing examination program.
+The Department of Housing, Buildings and Construction has contracted with Prov to develop and administer their licensing examination program.
 To register and schedule for testing, go to https://www.provexam.com/register.
 The exam fee is $80.
 You can take your test at any of the company's testing centers.

 APPLY FOR JOURNEYMAN HVAC MECHANIC LICENSE: Once you’ve passed your exam and have all the other documentation demonstrating you’ve fulfilled the work experience requirements, HVAC apprentices may apply for the Journeyman HVAC Mechanic License using this form.
 At the bottom of the application you will find a chart to help you determine the correct application fee.
 The annual fee for a Journeyman Mechanic license is $50.
 However, the initial licensing fee is prorated for no less than seven months or up to as much as 18 months based on what month you apply for it and what month it will expire.
 All licenses expire at the end of the license holder’s birth month.
 You can work as a journeyman indefinitely.
 You simply need to renew your license every year and work under the supervision of a Master HVAC Contractor.